 Gosanimari - This is the archaeological site where ASI excavated the ruins of a palace.
 The excavated site is known as Rajput Mound and is situated 40 km from Coochbehar town and 14 km from Dinhata.
 The site is the central citadel of the Kamtapur kingdom which occupied parts of present Assam, West Bengal, and Bangladesh.
 The first account of the Gosanimari ruins was left by Dr Buchanan Hamilton who visited the site in 1808.
 Stone and Terracotta sculptures have been excavated from the site some of which are from the 9th and 10th Century AD.

-Baneswar Temple - The Shiv temple at Baneswar has located about 10 km from Coochbehar.
+Baneswar Temple - The Shiv temple at Baneswar is located about 10 km from Coochbehar.
 The temple is more than 400 years old.
 There is also a temple of “Ardhanariswar” next to the main temple.
 There is a pond at the temple which is home to a number of large tortoises locally called “Mohan”.
 Some of the tortoises are more than a century old.

-You can also visit other important tourist attractions of CoochBehar including Sagar Dighi, Ananda Ashram, Old circuit house, Moti Mahal, Victor Palace etc.
+You can also visit other important tourist attractions of CoochBehar including Sagar Dighi, Ananda Ashram, Old Circuit House, Moti Mahal, Victor Palace etc.

 Sitalpati – Coochbehar is also famous for the production of Sital Pati, a mat produced from natural fibre.
 The Mats are made from the Murta plant.
 In the Ghughumari area of Coochbehar, the entire village produces Sital Pati.
 Buyers from different parts of Bengal, Bihar, and Assam come here to purchase these mats.
 Natural mats are known for their excellent cooling quality.
 During the summer months, mats are put on the bed to keep the temperature down in rural areas.
 There is a museum run by the local Sital Pati artisans at Ghughumari where you can see different designs of mats and also buy some of them.